The majority of people out there think that the Republic of Cyprus is a part of Greece.

 Greek and Turkish are actually the official languages of Cyprus.

-Not only those but the people in Cyprus speaks a lot of other languages too.
+Not only those, but the people in Cyprus speak a lot of other languages too.

 The official languages of Cyprus are Greek and Turkish.

 All the government-published documents are written in both Greek and Turkish.
 In fact, the legislative, executive, judiciary, and administrative documents are required to be written and published in Greek and Turkish languages for the whole country to understand.

 Cyprus is actually divided into two parts; the southern part and the northern part.